 I mulled over my friend's comment about serving hours.
 Why wouldn't a cafe or a restaurant not serve food at certain times of the day?
 I hadn't wanted to reveal my ignorance on the matter.
-After all, I was only a week off the plane that had brought me over the Atlantic Ocean from Florida then to Gatwick Airport and a bumpy transfer flight to Belfast Airport.
-A black taxi had dropped me into “The Holy Lands” on the south side of Belfast.
-It was a student area and called “The Holy Lands” because the Victorian streets were named after places in the bible.
-These crumbling brick terraced houses housed much of the student population of the prestigious Queens University.
-I was crashing on the couch of four student friends that shared a 3-bedroom house in Palestine Street.
+After all, I was only a week off the plane that had brought me over the Atlantic Ocean from Florida, then to Gatwick Airport, and a bumpy transfer flight to Belfast Airport.
+A black taxi had dropped me into "The Holy Lands" on the south side of Belfast.
+It is a student area called "The Holy Lands" because the Victorian streets were named after places in the bible.
+These crumbling brick-terraced houses housed much of the student population of the prestigious Queens University.
+I was crashing the couch of four student friends sharing a 3-bedroom house in Palestine Street.

 I had recently decamped from Ft.
 Lauderdale and had many friends among the South Florida Irish expats.
-My plan had been to go over, travel, maybe work a few casual jobs for a few months and then go home.
-My crystal ball being foggy at the time, I did not know that I would stay for 16 years and counting, marry, have two children and retrain for a second career.
+I had planned to go over, travel, work a few casual jobs for a few months, and then go home.
+My crystal ball was foggy at the time.
+I did not know that I would stay for 16 years and counting, marry, have two children and retrain for a second career.
 All I wanted to do that day was to get a late lunch.

 When I reached the little cafe and read the small chalked-in menu on the blackboard, I felt complete confusion.
-What was a “fry?”
-A “potato farl?”
-Wasn't a “soda” something you drank, so why were they saying it was included, toasted, with breakfast?
-And what was “black and white pudding?”
-Was that like chocolate and vanilla cream pudding mixed together and why would anyone have that for breakfast?
+What was a "fry?"
+A "potato farl?"
+Wasn't a "soda" something you drank, so why were they saying it was included, toasted, with breakfast?
+And what was "black and white pudding?"
+Was that like chocolate and vanilla cream pudding mixed, and why would anyone have that for breakfast?
 Rashers?
 Wasn't that a disease?
-I furtively glanced at the plates of the cafe's diners but they offered no clues.
-I didn't recognize anything on the plates except what looked like sunny-side up eggs, sausages, and baked beans.
+I furtively glanced at the plates of the cafe's diners, but they offered no clues.
+I didn't recognize anything on the plates except what looked like sunny-side-up eggs, sausages, and baked beans.
 I ended up panicking and ordered the Ulster Fry.
 That day, I discovered that I loved potato farls (a sort of flat potato bread that could be fried or baked), toasted soda bread, and rashers (similar to Canadian bacon).
-Black pudding and white pudding were savory, not sweet and definitely not for me.
-I also learned why my friend had made the comment about “food at this time of day.”
+Black and white pudding was savory, not sweet, and not for me.
+I also learned why my friend had commented on "food at this time of day."
 Most restaurants and pubs in Ireland do not serve food between 2 p.m. and 6 p.m.
-This has changed somewhat over the years and now many offer small nibbles menus between lunch and “tea time” but in 1996, it was rare.
+The hours have changed somewhat over the years, and now many offer small nibbles menus between lunch and "tea time," but in 1996, it was rare.

 I thought I knew what to expect when I got off the plane.
 I didn't.
 Not even close.
 Even after 16 years here, I still get surprises.
-My first clue that I wasn't, as the saying goes, “in Kansas anymore,” was when the passengers had dispersed from the one flight coming in that day on the 24-seater plane — and then the entire airport shut down.
-I confirmed it with the airport's Avis Rental Car rep and yes, since there were no flights due until tomorrow, the airport would shut down.
+My first clue that I wasn't, as the saying goes, "in Kansas anymore," was when the passengers had dispersed from the one flight that day on the 24-seater plane — and then the entire airport shut down.
+I confirmed it with the airport's Avis Rental Car rep, and yes, since there were no flights due until tomorrow, the airport would shut down.
 I was lucky to get the last black taxi into the city.
-There are now two airports in Belfast and I would be surprised if this still happened, but in 1996, it evidently wasn't an unusual occurrence.
+There are now two airports in Belfast, and I would be surprised if this still happened, but in 1996, it wasn't unusual.

 Getting into Hot Water

 Living in a different culture is all about having reality turned on its head.
-I very much accepted that different did not mean wrong and especially after my cafe experience, life could throw up some nice surprises too.
-My introduction to the Irish hot water system, however, was not one of those “nice surprises.”
-In my stateside life, I had never once thought about hot water, how it was produced and how much it cost.
+I accepted that being different did not mean wrong, especially after my cafe experience.
+Life could create some pleasant surprises too.
+However, my introduction to the Irish hot water system was not one of those "nice surprises."
+In my stateside life, I never thought about hot water, its origins, and how much it cost.
 In the U.S., you just turned on the faucet.
 Simple.
-Here, you have something called “the immersion” and everyone here is brought up from infancy on how to use it.
-A switch is flipped in “the hot press” to heat the water but also must be switched off again within 30 minutes to an hour or two.
-If not, as I soon discovered through personal experience, you will need:
+Here, you have something called "the immersion," and everyone here learns how to use it from infancy.
+A switch is flipped in "the hot press" to heat the water, but it must be switched off again within 30 minutes to an hour or two.
+If not, as I soon discovered through personal experience, you will need the following:

-a) a visit from the plumber (who charges double to work weekends) to replace the burned out heating element and
+a visit from the plumber (who charges double to work weekends) to replace the burned-out heating element

-b) a trip to the ER for treating second degree burns from the lava-like water and
+a trip to the ER for treating second degree burns from the lava-like water

-c) enough money to buy drinks for all your peeved flat mates in the local pub.
+enough money to buy drinks for all your peeved flatmates in the local pub.

-I have seen many improvements on the hot water system over the years with timers set with heating controls, solar water heating, etc..
-But the rule of thumb is generally the older the house, the more temperamental the heating system.
+Over the years, I have seen many improvements in the hot water system with timers set with heating controls, solar water heating, etc. But the rule of thumb is generally, the older the house, the more temperamental the heating system.

 Tea or "Tay?"

 Tea was another thing that took a bit of getting used to.
-Here, it isn't just a beverage, it's also a time of day and a meal.
-As in, “I'll be there around tea time,” “I'd love a cup of tea,” “I'd love my tea now, thanks, I'm starving .”
-Tea time is around five or six in the early evening, a cup of tea is a hot beverage with lots of milk and tea could also be the main dinner of the day.
+Here, it isn't just a beverage; it's also a time of day and a meal.
+As in, "I'll be there around tea time," "I'd love a cup of tea," or "I'd love my tea now, thanks, I'm starving."
+Tea time is around five or six in the early evening.
+A cup of tea is a hot beverage with lots of milk, and tea could also be the main dinner of the day.

-If you are having “high tea” (which is considered posh), you sit down to homemade scones, whipped cream, jam, special small cakes and, of course, tea.
-Coffee and its derivatives, such as cappuccinos, lattes and espressos, are considered acceptable beverages but nothing as important as tea.
-Toddlers are given milky versions of tea.
-Tea is the first thing offered any guest and deep loyalty is given to certain regional brands of tea (such as Barry's Tea, the only kind my husband will drink).
+If you are having "high tea," you sit down to homemade scones, whipped cream, jam, special small cakes, and tea.
+Coffee and its derivatives, such as cappuccinos, lattes, and espressos, are considered acceptable beverages but nothing as important as tea.
+Toddlers drink milky versions of tea.
+Tea is the first thing offered to any guest, and there is a deep loyalty to certain regional tea brands (such as Barry's Tea, the only kind my husband will drink).

 What's the craic wee girl?

 If someone asks you this, they are not soliciting drugs or being obscene.
-“Craic” is the news, the fun, the gossip and probably lots of other things too that I still don't know about.
-Complete strangers happily chat away at bus stops, shops, pubs about anything at all, share a bit of “craic” — but mostly the topic is the weather, at least to start off with.
-I never knew there were so many different ways of talking about rain until I moved here.
+"Craic" is the news, the fun, the gossip, and probably many other things that I still don't know about.
+Strangers happily chat at bus stops, shops, and pubs about anything and share a bit of "craic" — but mostly, the topic is the weather, at least to start with.
+I never knew so many different ways of talking about rain until I moved here.
 Had it just rained?
 Was it going to rain?
 If so, when?
-If it was raining, was it “just misting, coming down hard, or a wee drip?”
-You're always safe with the weather and I found it a lovely way to pass the time waiting in line, talking to people I'd probably never see again.
+If it was raining, was it "just misting, coming down hard, or a wee drip?"
+You're always safe with the weather, and I found it a lovely way to pass the time waiting in line, talking to people I'd probably never see again.
 If in doubt, talk about the weather.